 6. Tubing

-A perfect family-friendly thing to do in Whistler in winter is to go tubing at the Tube Park on Blackcomb Mountain.
+A perfect family-friendly thing to do in Whistler for non-skiers is to go tubing at the Tube Park on Blackcomb Mountain.
 Called the Bubly Tube Park it’s located at the Base 2 Zone on the mountain.
 Here, you are sure to have heaps of fun sliding down a 1,000-foot hill on a tube.
 There’s a conveyor at the bottom of the hill which takes you back to the top so you don’t have to hike it.
 Handy!

 Smaller kids (aged between 3-7 years) have a special lane to tube in, making it safe for them.
 Prices range from $20 CAD for kids (aged between 7-12 years) and $24 CAD for adults.